Tool List

 }

-Result: AI obtains authentication-related code, understands the implementation method, and provides review suggestions
+Result: AI retrieves authentication-related code, understands implementation, and provides review suggestions

 ```